cryptic-game/docs/docs/protocol/daemon-api.md

 Content-Type: application/json; charset=utf-8
 ```

-The status code is also pased to the frontend.
+The status code is also passed to the frontend.

 ### Body